madjeek-web/symfony-mailjet-bundle/README.md

 Mailjet has its own little assistants (without you needing Symfony).
 It can:

 - Send scheduled emails: "Every Monday at 10am, send this newsletter"
-- Do simple automations: "When someone subscribes to my list, send them the welcome email"
+- Do simple automations : "When someone subscribes to my list, send them the welcome email"
-- Segment according to profiles: "Show this block if the person is a boy, this other one if it's a girl"
+- Segment according to profiles : "Show this block if the person is a boy, this other one if it's a girl"

 How does it do it?
 Mailjet has a visual interface with "blocks" to click.
 You don't write code, you drag and drop to create scenarios.

-BUT... the big limits of Mailjet all by itself
+But... the big limits of Mailjet all by itself
-- It does NOT know your site: Mailjet doesn't know that a user just bought a soccer jersey on YOUR site.
+- It does NOT know your site: Mailjet doesn't know that a user just bought a soccer jersey on your site.
 It doesn't see that someone filled a cart.
 It is blind to what happens elsewhere than on its platform.

 - It cannot react instantly: If Thomas signs up on your site at 3am, how would Mailjet know?
 Someone would have to go on Mailjet to trigger the send.

 - It doesn't know all your data: Mailjet has its own small contact list.
-But it doesn't know Thomas's score on your game, his level, his friends, his complete history on YOUR site.
+But it doesn't know Thomas's score on your game, his level, his friends, his complete history on your site.

 This is where Symfony becomes essential
-Symfony is THE LINK between your site and Mailjet.
+Symfony is the link between your site and Mailjet.

 Your site (with Symfony) sees everything :